 Do you get discouraged when you hear the physical activity guidelines recommended by American Heart Association/American College of Sports Medicine for healthy adults to get at least 30 minutes of moderate intensity activity five days of the week.
 Does it sound impossible with your busy schedule?
 The good news is that it doesn’t have to be all at the same time!
 Small amounts of exercise counts too!
+Even a quick workout.

 Adding Little Bits of Exercise